rubenhortas/rubenhortas.github.io/_posts/2024-11-02-upload-package-pypy-github-actions.md

       - name: Checkout code
         uses: actions/checkout@v4 # Checkout the code

-      # I had to escape the brackets in the following block.
+      # I had to escape the braces in the following block.
 Replace them if you copy this.
       - name: Create GitHub Release
         env:
           GITHUB_TOKEN: $\{\{ secrets.GITHUB_TOKEN \}\} # A temporary token that is automatically generated each time the workflow is run